vectordotdev/timber-ruby/README.md

 Using your logs shouldn't be a time consuming, frustrating process!
 If you were like us, it goes something like this:

-> How do I access my logs?
+> I need to centralize my logs, where should I send them?
 Which provider should I use?
-Why is it so expensive?
-> Why is searching so difficult and time consuming?
-Should I structure my logs?
-Which format
+> Wow, this is expensive.
+Why is searching so difficult and time consuming?
-> should I use?
+> Would structuring my logs help?
+Which format should I use?
 Will they still be human readable?
-What if the structure changes?
-What about logs
-> from 3rd party libraries?
+> What if the structure changes?
+What about logs from 3rd party libraries?
 Ahhh!!!

 Timber solves this by providing a complete, managed, end-to-end logging solution that marries a beautiful, *fast*, console with libraries that automatically structure and enrich your logs.